facebook/react-native-website/docs/animations.md

 ## `Animated` API

-The [`Animated`](animated.md) API is designed to make it very easy to concisely express a wide variety of interesting animation and interaction patterns in a very performant way. `Animated` focuses on declarative relationships between inputs and outputs, with configurable transforms in between, and simple `start`/`stop` methods to control time-based animation execution.
+The [`Animated`](animated.md) API is designed to make it very easy to concisely express a wide variety of interesting animation and interaction patterns in a very efficient way. `Animated` focuses on declarative relationships between inputs and outputs, with configurable transforms in between, and simple `start`/`stop` methods to control time-based animation execution.

 `Animated` exports four animatable component types: `View`, `Text`, `Image`, and `ScrollView`, but you can also create your own using `Animated.createAnimatedComponent()`.